Zin-ful/messenger/README.md

 bug reports go to the server, make sure to put the ":"

+###

 If you need to show a command to somebody, any presence of a double quotation ' " ' will make the server ignore the command and send it as a normal message

+features to add:

+DM or "whisper"

+update username

+update ID

+change color (intelligent)

+quick-message (makes it possible to assign a phrase to an ID like "#1" or "#smile" if you were to do ascii art)

+resize (intelligent) (curses has window resizing issues)

+messenger_graphical (tkinter version for graphical desktops)